genesiscommunitysuccess/docs/docs/01_getting-started/04_go-to-the-next-level/10_setting_genesis_rules.md

 id: setting-genesis-evaluator-rules
 ---

 It is often useful to run tasks periodically - for example to schedule the production of EOD reports, or to send a warning when a defined limit is reached.
-For such purposes the Genesis low-code platform provides a feature called the [Evaluator](/server-modules/evaluator/introduction/).
+For such purposes, the Genesis low-code platform provides a feature called the [Evaluator](/server-modules/evaluator/introduction/).
 In system terms, Evaluators enable you to connect [Event Handlers](/server-modules/event-handler/introduction/) to two different kinds of event: dynamic and static (cron rules):

 - [Dynamic Rules](/getting-started/go-to-the-next-level/setting-genesis-evaluator-rules/#dynamic-rules-conditional-rules), also known as dynamic events, are defined as [groovy expressions](https://groovy-lang.org/syntax.html), which respond to changes to database table entries.
 - [Static Rules](/getting-started/go-to-the-next-level/setting-genesis-evaluator-rules/#static-rules-cron-rules) are scheduling rules; these are static events, defined as [standard cron expressions](https://en.wikipedia.org/wiki/Cron#CRON_expression).

 In both cases, you define the rule in a table in the database: `DYNAMIC_RULES` for dynamic rules and `CRON_RULES` for static rules.
 In this section, we're going to use dynamic rules, but if you're interested in the static scheduling rules, please look at [the next section](/getting-started/go-to-the-next-level/setting-genesis-evaluator-rules/#static-rules-cron-rules).

-### Configure the Evaluator
+## Configure the Evaluator

 An Evaluator is a process that runs cron jobs and conditional rules.
-To start, create a process called *POSITIONS_APP_TUTORIAL_EVALUATOR* and add it to the file **positions-app-tutorial-processes.xml** inside your project folder **server/jvm/positions-app-tutorial-config/src/main/resources/cfg** as the code below.
+To start, create a process called `POSITIONS_APP_TUTORIAL_EVALUATOR` and add it to the file **positions-app-tutorial-processes.xml** inside your project folder **server/jvm/positions-app-tutorial-config/src/main/resources/cfg**.
+Here is the code you need to add:

 ```xml
 <processes>